McDonough School of Business History

 The 1980s saw a period of continued growth, including the launch of the Executive Education division for customized programs.
 It also was a transformative time for research; not only did the school culture become more research-friendly, but resources became available to hire senior researchers in an increasingly competitive market.

 In 1993, the school’s name changed again, to the Georgetown School of Business.
 It ended the decade with a celebration: In 1998, Robert Emmett McDonough, who graduated from the School of Foreign Service in 1949, gifted $30 million to the school, which thereafter became the Robert Emmett McDonough School of Business.
-The gift—the largest single donation to date in the university’s history—would be felt across the business school’s operations for years, providing additional, sustained resources for faculty recruitment.
+The gift—the largest single donation at that time in the university’s history—would be felt across the business school’s operations for years, providing additional, sustained resources for faculty recruitment.

 The most visible legacy is the school’s current home, the $82.5 million, 179,000-square-foot Rafik B. Hariri Building, named for the late Lebanese prime minister and philanthropist whose son is a 1992 alumnus of the school.
-For the first time in its history, the entire school shares one home.
+Since 2009, for the first time in its history, the entire school has shared one home.

-Today, McDonough is home to some 1,400 undergraduates, 1,400 MBA and other graduate students, and 700 participants in Custom Executive Education programs.
-The faculty is now 160 strong, including approximately 110 who are full-time.
+Today, McDonough is home to some 1,400 undergraduates, 2,000 graduate students, and hundreds of participants in Custom Executive Education programs.
+The school also has more than 25,000 alumni from our growing list of undergraduate and graduate programs around the world.
+The faculty now has more than 100 professors teaching full time.
 And the McDonough School of Business enjoys a reputation for academic excellence manifested by distinctive and global programs, scholarship, and activities that leverage the rich fabric of Washington, D.C., reflect the Georgetown expertise and identity, and are guided by the university’s Jesuit values.